scalameta/nvim-metals/README.md

 You can sort of assume what many of the mappings do, but you can find more info on the available options by doing `:h lsp-config`.
-There is a lot of great info in the `lsp` section of the docs, but also keep in mind that things are often changing and some sections are just bare with `TODOs`.
+There is a lot of great info in the `lsp` section of the docs, but also keep in mind that things are often changing and many sections are just bare with `TODOs`.

 The mappings I've included are a combination of what Metals supports and also what Nvim LSP supports.